mfaytak/afriphon/btd-2.md

 ## Good practice

 Take more photographs than you think you'll need

+* Not all will be well-lit or at the right angle
-???
+* ???

 # Data management